The idea of a vaccine can create anxiety, but vaccines are the best way to protect you from dangerous diseases. Here’s what you should know.

-Vaccines have ended polio and rubella in the United States and dramatically cut the U.S. cases of chickenpox, measles, pertussis (whooping cough), rotavirus, mumps, diphtheria, rotavirus, flu, hib, hepatitis, and tetanus.
+Vaccines have ended polio and rubella in the United States and dramatically cut the U.S. cases of chickenpox, measle and mumps, pertussis (whooping cough), rotavirus, diphtheria, flu, hib, hepatitis, and tetanus.

 But when too many people go without vaccines, we have outbreaks.
-In 2015, for example, a large, multi-state measles outbreak linked to a California amusement park affected mainly people who had not been vaccinated.
-More than half of the cases in 2014 occurred among unvaccinated Amish people in Ohio.
+In 2019, for example, a large, multi-state measles outbreak occured in 31 states.

 How vaccines are made

 Creating a vaccine usually takes 10 to 15 years of research development and testing before it ever reaches you.
+The COVID vaccine was created in record time, but is still being updated to fight new variants.
 The flu vaccine is updated each year, but almost everything about it stays the same.